knightazura/ghost-sdk/Planned-Features.md

 Ghost Apps (plugins) is the next big project that we will take on.
 This includes tying down the boilerplate & tools which are available for building Ghost Apps in the Ghost-App repository, as well as introducing a vast toolset in the Ghost internals.
 The first steps will include the ability to install and activate an App via the Ghost UI, and introducing more access control so that Ghost users can be sure what a Ghost App is able to do.
 Ghost will have filter hooks added at various points, and we'll start to build the tools for working with 3rd parties and the dashboard.

-### Multi-User

-Multi User is a pretty sizeable project.
-Ghost is inherently multi-user under the bonnet, but the UI has been locked down to a single user because it adds a level of complexity to every feature in terms of security.
-As part of the multi-user (and also as part of the Apps project), Ghost will have a complete ACL layer added, so that it is possible to control users, roles and permissions across every action in the Ghost admin.
-We will also add a stronger focus on XSS protection and ensuring that users cannot cause problems for other users.

 ### Localisation / i18n

 Ghost is currently pretty much UK-based English-language only, and has barely any features to account for timezones, locales, languages, alphabets, keyboard layouts or anything else that isn't UTC/English in either the admin or in themes.
 Even the USA folks luck out, sorry!
 All this is set to change with full support for multiple locales and languages across the admin and your blog posts.
 Throughout the Ghost GitHub, support for all of these sorts of features is referred to as `i18n` (internationalisation).